 Refer to the Comprehension Skills Framework in the Teacher Handbook accompanying this series for additional guidance.

-Additional resources available on Oxford Reading Buddy include: • comprehension quiz for each
+Track and monitor students' Additional resources available on comprehension progress

+Oxford Reading Buddy include:

+- comprehension quiz for each student book

-- student book • comprehension coaching and a - wealth of reading practice • tools to diagnose, track and - monitor student progress.
+- comprehension coaching and a wealth of reading practice • tools to diagnose, track and

+- monitor student progress.